Unraveling the effect of rotation on the confinement/deconfinement transition of the quark-gluon plasma

-\textit{Hawking-Page geometrical description of confinement--}The AdS/CFT correspondence relates a weak-coupled asymptotic AdS gravitational theory with a strong-coupled conformal field theory (CFT) on its boundary.
-In the version used here, a five dimensional asymptotic AdS spacetime will correspond to a $\mathcal{N}=4$ Super Yang-Mills (SYM) field theory in four dimensions.
-At finite temperatures, the super-symmetry is broken and the SYM becomes approximately a pure gauge theory, which displays several phenomena of interest present in QCD, including confinement \cite{W98}.
+The AdS/CFT correspondence relates a weakly coupled asymptotic AdS gravitational theory with a strongly coupled conformal field theory (CFT) on its boundary.
+In the version used here, a five-dimensional asymptotic AdS spacetime will correspond to an $\mathcal{N}=4$ super-Yang-Mills (SYM) field theory in four dimensions.
+At finite temperatures, the supersymmetry is broken and the SYM becomes approximately a pure gauge theory, which displays several phenomena of interest present in QCD, including confinement \cite{W98}.

-In this context, Witten proposed that the confinement-deconfinement transition in the field theory is dual to a Hawking-Page (HP) phase transition between a black hole and a thermal AdS spacetimes.
-Being the latter and the former dual to a confined and a deconfined phases, respectively.
+In this context, Witten proposed that the confinement-deconfinement transition in the field theory is dual to a HP phase transition between a black hole and thermal AdS spacetimes--being the latter and the former dual to a confined and a deconfined phase, respectively.
 So, the HP approach offers a simple geometrical instrument to describe the phase transition of the QGP \cite{W98}.
-In order to account for the geometrical phase transition, one must treat spacetime as a thermodynamical system by assuming the existence of a gravitational partition function $\mathcal{Z}$, and perform a semi-classical saddle point approximation:
+In order to account for the geometrical phase transition, one must treat spacetime as a thermodynamical system by assuming the existence of a gravitational partition function $\mathcal{Z}$, and perform a semiclassical saddle point approximation

 where $I_{E}$ is the Euclidean action, found through a wick rotation, $t\to i\tau$, in the original action.
 The gravitational action here is given by the Einstein-Hilbert term plus a negative cosmological constant, $\Lambda=-12/L^2$, and the Gibbons-York (GY) boundary contribution, so that